Steerable Pyramid Transform Enables Robust Left Ventricle Quantification: Steerable Pyramid Transform

-As a linear multi-scale multi-orientation image decomposition, SPT was developed by Simoncelli \etal~\cite{Simoncelli1995Thesteerable, simoncelli1992shiftable} in the 1990s to overcome the limitations of orthogonal wavelets.
-The basis functions are the $K$-th order directional derivative filters, which have different sizes and $K+1$ orientations.
-As shown in Fig. \ref{fig:SPT_framework}, SPT first decomposes an image $\bm x$ into high and lowpass subbands using filters $H_0$ and $L_0$.
-The lowpass subband is then separated into a set of oriented subbands by a bank of filters $\{B_k\}_{k=0}^K$ and a lower-pass subband by the filter $L_1$ with a stride of two (\ie, down-sampled by a factor of two along both spatial dimensions).
-This lower-pass subband can be recursively decomposed to obtain the steerable pyramid.
+SPT is a linear multi-scale multi-orientation image decomposition, developed by Simoncelli \etal~\cite{Simoncelli1995Thesteerable, simoncelli1992shiftable} in the 1990s to address the limitations of orthogonal wavelets.
+The basis functions are $K$-th order directional derivative filters, which come in varying sizes and orientations.
+As shown in Fig. \ref{fig:SPT_framework}, SPT begins by decomposing an image $\bm x$ into high and lowpass subbands using filters $H_0$ and $L_0$.
+The lowpass subband is then separated into a set of oriented subbands by a bank of filters $\{B_k\}_{k=0}^K$ and a lower-pass subband by the filter $L_1$ with a stride of two (\ie, down-sampling by a factor of two).
+This lower-pass subband can be recursively decomposed to build the steerable pyramid.
 An example decomposition of a CMR image, containing three orientations at two scales, is shown in Fig. \ref{fig:SPT_decompose}.